ruchita-4411/PRODIGY_SD_04/README.md

 # Sudoku Solver

-A full-stack Sudoku solver application with a beautiful and responsive user interface.
+Sudoku solver application with a beautiful and responsive user interface.
 The application uses a backtracking algorithm to solve Sudoku puzzles efficiently.

 ## Features